 SFIC Melt and Pour Bases

 These are our house/premium melt and pour bases.
 They're from SFIC, which has been manufacturing soap since 1967.
 All the bases are made with high-quality coconut oil, palm oil, safflower oil, glycerin, water, and lye.
 From there, they have specialty ingredients added.
-For example, this base has 10% liquid goat milk for a creamy feeling, and this base has skin-loving hemp seed oil.
+For example, one base has 10% liquid goat milk for a creamy feeling, and another has skin-loving hemp seed oil.

 These bases come in 1, 10, and 40 pound options.
 They come individually wrapped and labeled.
 Some of the more popular bases also come in 25 pound blocks.
 These include SFIC Clear Melt and Pour Soap Base, SFIC Goat Milk Melt and Pour Soap Base, and SFIC White Melt and Pour Soap Base.
 The premium bases don't contain SLS, which is a synthetic lathering agent.
 That makes them a bit more pricey than the bulk bases.